hellstorm-software/Kult-Rising/readme.md

     - added ability to grappel to solid objects
     - added model for swinging character
 - added skyscrapers to Floor 7
+- added switch to gun character from console (this is temporary until the gunman and main controllers are merged)

 Fixes
 - <i>fixed a bug that caused grapple to not fire</i>